 Our mission to “empower and equip rural families to be the agents of their own development” has shown time and again that people are willing and capable to work hard and succeed at changing their family’s future.

 In case you have not been following the various events of the past few years, Nicaragua has been embroiled in a national political crisis since 2018.
 The country was also deeply impacted by COVID and occasionally threatened by destructive hurricanes.
 These factors have naturally affected our farming program.
-They have not deterred us completely though, and we currently have 33 food security farms in operation.
-As of today, we are building an additional 10 family farms.
+They have not deterred us completely though, and as of the end of 2023, we have 62 food security farms in operation providing organic food for more than 500 families.

 New programs in Guatemala:

 In Guatemala, the government responded admirably to COVID, and the country is recovering from the pandemic.
-With the start of construction of a teaching kitchen in a public school in Los Planes, we have launched a new food and nutrition program in rural communities around Lake Atitlán.
-We are also planning a teaching farm and a rainwater catchment system at the school this summer.
+With the start of construction of a teaching kitchen in a public school in Los Planes, we launched our new food and nutrition program in rural communities around Lake Atitlán.

-Building on this project, we will begin our core training program for adults in Guatemala.
+Following this project, we will begin our core training program for adults in Guatemala in 2023.
 Human Capacity Training (HCT) will provide the training and support so individuals can begin farming their own land and creating an income for their family.

-We are excited to announce the return of our Family Immersion Volunteer program which we will host in June of 2022 in the Lake Atitlán region.
-Together we will work with the indigenous community of Los Planes, helping the families there to build a teaching farm at the public school.
+We are excited to announce the return of our Immersion Travel programs for Schools and Volunteers beginning in April of 2024, in the Lake Atitlán region.
+Together we will work with the indigenous community of Los Planes, helping the families there to build food security farms.
 Training, food, water and small business are the cornerstones of our rural development program.